apache/www-site/content/foundation/board/reporting.md

      outcomes.
   9. Any project reports that were not approved or were missing are added to the reminder list for the subsequent month.
- 10. Shepherds reach out to project chairs with specific action items arising in the meeting in reponse to their reports.
+ 10. Shepherds reach out to project chairs with specific action items arising in the meeting in response to their reports.
  11. The Secretary sends any comments on your report by directors to your project's private@ list shortly after the meeting concludes.
 This gives you brief feedback